[CRSI] Four Scenarios That Will Define the Future of Maritime Cybersecurity

 Outcomes

-Shipyards evolve beyond simple builders into
+Shipyards evolve beyond builders into "Cyber-inclusive Ship Architecture Providers."

-shipyards begin to absorb parts of the traditional Cyber-SI role,
+They begin to absorb parts of the traditional Cyber-SI role, going beyond functional system integration.

-this represents a decisive opportunity to regain and expand market dominance.
+🔥 In this scenario, shipyards lead global standards.
+For Korean and Japanese shipyards in particular, this represents a decisive opportunity to regain and expand market dominance.

 🏭 Scenario 3: Supplier-Centered Technology Competition — The "E27 Compliance Industry"

-▶ When suppliers secure leadership in E27 documentation expertise
+When suppliers secure leadership in E27 documentation expertise

 Key Characteristics